arab07/instaflow/README.md

 # Instagram Brute Force Premium - From Indonesian
-<p><b>Instagram Brute Force</b> is a python based script which is officially made to test password strength of instagram account from termux with bruteforce attack and This tool works on both rooted Android device and Non-rooted Android device.</p>
+**Premium** is a python based script which is officially made to test password strength of instagram account from termux with bruteforce attack and This tool works on both rooted Android device and Non-rooted Android device.
 <p align="left"><img src="Data/Images/Premium.jpg"/></p>

 <p align="left">